Do You Need a Rooster in Your Flock?

 Many roosters can be aggressive.
 And unfortunately, there is no way to tell when they are young.
 Despite handling our first rooster from a very young age, he still attacked my youngest son.

 And even friendly chicken breeds can have mean and aggressive roosters.
-If you decide to keep a rooster in your flock, I do recommend having a backup plan should you get a really mean one.
+If you decide to keep a rooster in your flock, I do recommend having a backup plan should you get a really mean one, especially if you have small children.

 Roosters can Harm Your Hens